Peddell History, Family Crest & Coats of Arms

 The surname Peddell was first found in Oxfordshire where Robert Piedurs was recorded in the Pipe Rolls of 1199.
 Years later, William Le Pedelare was listed in Worcestershire in 1307 and Ralph le Pedeler was listed in the Subsidy Rolls for Warwickshire in 1332.

 Early History of the Peddell family

-Another 133 words (10 lines of text) covering the years 1615, 1685, 1656 and 1679 are included under the topic Early Peddell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Peddell research.
+Another 67 words (5 lines of text) covering the years 1615, 1685, 1656 and 1679 are included under the topic Early Peddell History in all our PDF Extended History products and printed products wherever possible.

 Peddell Spelling Variations